Quick Facts About Buying a Used Car

 Used Car Market Overview

-Today’s used car market continues to suffer from an ongoing lack of inventory.
+Today’s used car market continues to suffer from constrained inventory.
 Manufacturers made 8 million fewer new vehicles from 2020 to 2022 due to COVID-19 supply disruptions.
-Unable to find a new car to buy or lease during that time, many buyers bought used cars instead, creating a tighter supply of used vehicles.
-With fewer leases in that timeframe, there will be a lower supply of vehicles for the used market for several years to come.
+Unable to find a new car to buy or lease during that time, many buyers bought used cars instead, tightening the supply of used vehicles.
+With fewer leases in that timeframe, the used-vehicle supply will be lower for several years to come.

 RELATED: Used Car Buying Guide